 Recommendation of Caution

-During the doctor’s presentation at the ELCC, however, he did receive a response from Paul Baas, MD, PhD of the Netherlands Cancer Institute in Amsterdam, who offered caution on Feigen’s assessment.
+During the doctor’s presentation at the ELCC, however, he did receive a response from Dr. Paul Baas of the Netherlands Cancer Institute in Amsterdam, who offered caution on Feigen’s assessment.

 Baas suggested the unselected subject group didn’t represent a controlled clinical study.
 He further added concern about the lack of safety within the tested group.